radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 subtitle: You Want Weird Right!?
 image: 'img/ddv-96-flames-within-thumb.jpg'
 desc: "The Doodleverse is something between a fever dream and a vibrant paradise—it’s certainly not of this world.
 Meet all kinds of weird and wonderful creatures in a variety of dream-like scenes—trees with eyes, castle clouds, vicious plants, creepy hills, and tons of one-eyed birds!"
-categories: ['Projects', 'Illustration', 'NFT']
+categories: ['Projects', 'Illustration']
-tags: ['NFT', 'The100DayProject', 'Animation']
+tags: ['NFT', 'The100DayProject', 'Animation', 'Doodleverse']
 background_color: "black"
 color: "white"
 related: